 The catalyst of this article is the fact that I just inherited 20 acres of old farmland and am considering that very question in the process of deciding what kind of house I want to put on it; what do I really need?
 How much of the space I am living in now do I actually use in comparison to how much I've just managed to fill?

 Surprisingly, as I read through blogs and articles of tiny house owners, square footage has become secondary.
 I sense in all of them that somewhere along the way they all seemed to have struggled with their new reality, embraced it and then finally loved it.
 The common theme being that the less you have, the more you appreciate what you do—kind of like the new appreciation you have for fresh vegetables after a week of camping on Ramen noodles and Cliff bars.

 Tiny House Virtual Tour

-For most of us the adjacent tiny house is a bit small, but the idea of it, and in ingenuity of it strikes a chord.
+For most of us, the adjacent tiny house is a bit small; but the idea of it and the ingenuity of it strikes a chord.
 Could we downsize, even just a little bit?

 How about that storage unit?
-According to Slate Magazine 1 out of 11 American's pay for storage in a country whose home size has risen and household size has fallen.
+According to Slate Magazine, one out of 11 Americans pay for storage in a country whose home size has risen and household size has fallen.
 Do we actually need everything we're keeping in storage?
 Could we donate it to someone who does?